akuklev/akuklev/synthetic-types.md

 * Abstract syntax trees for various formalized languages;
 * Specific types of graphs, networks, automata, combinatorial configuration spaces, etc.

 Throughout this article series, the term “data types” will be used in the narrow sense.
-While types in general can refer to objects such as files and mutable data structures, data types refer to data, by which we mean self-conatined indefinitely copyable pieces of information like values of variables or content of files at at a given point in time.
+While types in general can refer to objects such as files and mutable data structures, data types refer to _data_, by which we mean self-conatined indefinitely copyable pieces of information like values of variables or content of files at at a given point in time.
 Object types are beyond scope of this article.

 There are two general approaches to declarative type definitions:
 * Synthetic (or closed) paradigm: To define a type, one specifies how values of that type are built bottom-up.